woman at the beach booking her travel insurance with the text Getting travel Insurance for your World Vegan Travel trip or any trip

 Allow me to illustrate this with a real-life example:

-One of our travelers, who had booked a trip of a lifetime a couple of months in advance, contacted us three weeks before the departure date.
+One of our travelers, who had booked a trip of a lifetime a couple of months before departure, contacted us three weeks before the departure date.
 She informed us that she had broken her foot the day before, rendering her unable to travel!
 I inquired if she had obtained trip cancellation insurance yet, which would have provided coverage for a broken foot with a doctor’s certificate and documentation from World Vegan Travel due the non refundable aspect of the trip.
 Unfortunately, she explained that she had been waiting until all the other components of her trip were confirmed (such as pre and post World Vegan Travel arrangements like extra hotels, excursions) before purchasing travel insurance.

-The takeaway from this unfortunate story?
-Like I said above, buy it as soon as you invest a sizeable amount of money in your group trip.
 Even if you haven’t finalised all your travel plans, you can often top up your trip cancellation coverage (Faye Travel Insurance will allow you to do this) as you go to cover things like – flights, extra nights in hotels before or after the trip, etc.

 I already have medical / travel insurance with my credit card / job.
 Do I need to buy more?